amarnathreddy0201/amarnathreddy0201/README.md

 **67) how good your in python**

-    a) I have extensive knowledge of Python and can assist with a wide range of tasks, including:
+    - I have extensive knowledge of Python and can assist with a wide range of tasks, including:

-    b) General Programming: Writing scripts, functions, and classes.
+    - General Programming: Writing scripts, functions, and classes.

-    c) Data Analysis: Using libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+    - Data Analysis: Using libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.

-    d) Machine Learning & AI: Implementing models using TensorFlow, PyTorch, and scikit-learn.
+    - Machine Learning & AI: Implementing models using TensorFlow, PyTorch, and scikit-learn.

     e) Computer Vision: Working with OpenCV, PIL, and specialized libraries for deep learning models like YOLO.